microsoft/botframework-components/docs/create-packages.md

 ## Packaging your files

 You'll package your components using the normal `pack` command for your package type (NuGet or npm).
 Be sure to include any necessary declarative files, as they are typically not included by default (for NuGet, you'd add them in either the .proj or .nuspec file).
+See the example [.csproj file](/assets/MultiplyDialog.csproj) for how to include your declarative assets in an `exported` folder.

 ## Publishing your package